Blog

 What happens if I violate rest rules in a tournament?

 In Little League, violations result in game protests and potential forfeits.
-In USSSA and PG tournaments, penalties vary by tournament director — typically disqualification from the current game or bracket.
+In USSSA and PG tournaments, penalties vary by tournament director, typically disqualification from the current game or bracket.

 Read Next

-FeaturesWhat is a Quality At-Bat (QAB) in Baseball?
+ComparisonWhat is a Pitch Count in Baseball?